 - Pressure set wrong after recent tire work

-- A weak or failed TPMS sensor battery
+- A weak or dead TPMS sensor battery, common after 5 to 10 years

 What to do first